mtumilowicz/java11-reflection-methods/README.md

             find a method in `getMethods()` by its name and parameters or throwing `NoSuchMethodException` (if the method cannot be found)

-            the algorithm of finding method is quite complex (note that there can be more than one method that meet the requirements - Object is a superclass of all classes)
+            the algorithm of finding method is quite complex: more info: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html#getMethod(java.lang.String,java.lang.Class...)
-            more info: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html#getMethod(java.lang.String,java.lang.Class...)

             there may be more than one method with matching name and